Postcards from the Perimeter

 Our last camp was in southern Oregon.

 Late fall at our southern Oregon RV campground.

 There were two back-to-back storm fronts predicted between us and home, with a single dry day between them.
 So we stayed put a few nights to time the final drive during that dry day.
 (It worked out great.)

 The final days were a poignant time for me, as I relaxed with my two beautiful, funny, clever, mischievous, uncomplaining travel companions.

 I left bright and early on our final day.
 We had 432 miles to drive, our longest, single push of the trip.

 Oregon and Washington was a bit of a blur.
 It was a sunny day, the scenery pretty and lush (a sharp contrast to California).
 I made sure we stopped every 90 minutes or so to take a breather.
 We made it home just at dusk.

 Into the waiting arms of family and friends!
 What a joyous return!

 Zack & Zoe celebrated by dashing about in their very own yard.
-Such glee :->

 Since then, we’ve slept well, continued our trip-habit of taking multiple walks a day, and enjoy the newly-appreciated comforts of home.
 We take short, nostalgic trips in Betty, dreaming of the next adventure.